gjeschke/MMMx/docs/source/ensemble_analysis.rst

     *   ``filename`` - name of the output ensemble list, extension should be '.ens'
     *   ``input`` - identifier of the input ensemble
     *   ``option`` - option 'oriented' assumes that the conformers are already in the same frame, otherwise they are optimally superimposed
-    *   ``option`` - option 'drms' uses orientation-independent distance root-mean square as a metric Remarks
+    *   ``option`` - option 'similarity' starts from the conformer with highest population and builds a list with maximum similarity between neighbours
+Remarks
     *   the algorithm attempts to group similar conformers and to start from the most typical conformers